guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 People are living longer.
 On average, people aged 55 today will live to their mid-to-late 80s.
 Around 1 in 10 men and 1 in 5 women will live to 100.
 (Source: the Office of National Statistics).

 Lifestyle choices and other factors may affect how long you live.
-You’ll need to think about how to make the money you've got last for the rest of your lifetime.
+You’ll need to think about how to make the money you’ve got last for the rest of your lifetime.

 Use this [calculator](http://visual.ons.gov.uk/how-long-will-my-pension-need-to-last/) to help you plan how long your pension needs to last.